 BLOG

-This blog post breaks it down into manageable chunks, with advice from people who have been there, done that and learnt from the experience.
+Don't know where to begin?
+In this blog, we break it down into manageable chunks, with advice from people who have been there, done that and learned from the experience.

 Start by asking yourself some basic questions.
 Are you going to be a limited company?
-Do you need to be VAT registered?
+Do you need to be VAT-registered?
 Do you need an accountant?

 How are you going to fund your business?